How to register

-You can register a power of attorney or Court of Protection order with us in 3 ways:
+You can register a Power of Attorney or Court of Protection Order with us in the following ways:

-We’ll need to see all the pages of the power of attorney or Court of Protection order if you’re submitting your document online or in branch.
+We’ll need to see all pages of the Power of Attorney or Court of Protection Order, whether you’re submitting your document online or in branch.

 To complete the registration, you’ll also need: